shon-Rocky/Annual-Report-Analyst/README.md

 pip install -r requirements.txt
 ```

-5. Set your Hugging Face API token in dot env file:
+5. Set your API token in dot env file:

+Either you can use huggingface model or groq model
 ```
  "HUGGINGFACEHUB_API_TOKEN=your_token_here"
+ "GROQ_API_KEY=your_token_here"

 ```

 ## Usage